-Surely the Lord is in every place I go, every place I stay, every place I am called, every place I wish I weren’t, and every place I love to be.
+He is in every place I go, every place I stay, every place I am called, every place I wish I weren’t, and every place I love to be.

-Surely the Lord is in the inward places in my heart where I am prone to fear, anger or worry.
+The Lord is in the inward places in my heart where I am prone to fear, anger or worry.

-Surely the Lord is in the place of my concerns, with the people whose troubles distress me.
+I acknowlege the Lord is in the place of my concerns, with the people whose troubles distress me.
 He is present in the trials that threaten to undo me.

 Surely the Lord is in every place.
 He is near.
 He is with me.